mariascrs/mariascrs.github.io/about.md

 Originally from Portugal, I completed my Undergraduate and Master's degree in Mathematics at the University of Cambridge, specialising in Algebraic Number Theory and Elliptic Curves.

-During my second year as an undergraduate student, I did a research project on [Ethics in Maths](https://www.ethics.maths.cam.ac.uk/) and studied in depth the Logjam attacks and the Cambridge Analytica scandal.
-This experience made me really interested in cyber security, so I decided to switch subjects and am currently a PhD student at the CDT for Cyber Security at University College London.

-**Currently**, my main interests are post-quantum cryptography, specifically isogeny-based protocols and applications.
+I am now a first year PhD student the CDT for Cyber Security at University College London.
+My main interests are post-quantum cryptography, specifically isogeny-based protocols and applications.